5.2 Making a Referral

 Making a Referral to Children's Social Care - Professionals

-Referrals should be made to the Children's Services office where the child is living or is found (see Local Contact Details).
+Referrals should be made to the relevant safeguarding Ingegrated Front Door/Front Door/ Single Point of Access where the child is living or is found, see Local Contact Details

 If the child is known to have an allocated social worker, referrals should be made to them or in their absence the manager or a duty officer in the relevant social work team.
 Where this is considered to be a child protection referral the referrer should follow this up in writing and Children’s Services should respond as set out in Action on receipt of Referrals Procedure.